 - Upper respiratory infection

 These are not all the possible side effects of Combivent Respimat.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Combivent Respimat.
+Talk to your doctor about what to expect when taking Combivent Respimat.
+You also should call your doctor if you have any changes that concern you when taking Combivent Respimat.

 For more information, read the full prescribing information of Combivent Respimat.